T-Square Calculator

 What This Calculator Actually Checks

-Because T-Squares are the most common aspect pattern, most charts return several results.
-This is expected rather than noise.
-Multiple overlapping T-Squares mean the planets they share are carrying multiple apex roles simultaneously, which is useful interpretive information in itself.
+T-Squares are common, so some charts return more than one.
+Multiple overlapping T-Squares mean the bodies they share are doing repeated structural work, which is useful interpretive information in itself.

 Why Your Result May Differ From Another Calculator

 T-Square detection is sensitive to orb settings and body inclusion.
-A tool using 8° will flag configurations that a 6° tool rejects.
-This calculator uses the ten planets, Chiron, and the Ascendant; tools that also include the Midheaven, IC, Descendant, or lunar nodes will sometimes flag T-Squares involving those points that this one will not.
-If two calculators disagree, the orb settings and body list are almost always the explanation.
+A tool using wider fixed orbs can flag configurations that this body-specific aspect pass rejects.
+This calculator uses the Sun through Pluto, Chiron, and the Ascendant; tools that also include the Midheaven, IC, Descendant, or lunar nodes will sometimes flag T-Squares involving those points that this one will not.
+If two calculators disagree, the orb settings and body list are usually the first explanation to check.

 One subtler factor is how calculators distinguish T-Squares from Grand Crosses.
 A Grand Cross contains two overlapping T-Squares by design.
 Some calculators report both T-Squares as separate results; others only report the containing Grand Cross.
 This site reports the overlapping T-Squares inside a Grand Cross because reading them separately usually clarifies the interpretation.